 Group Gator is another tool made by the Amplified Labs team to assist in just such an environment.
 Delegated access is granted through the tool, requiring no additional Admin roles be assigned to the delegated managers.
 Whether the group is for sharing files and calendars, setting up a mailing list, or configuring who users can see in their auto-complete list, Group Gator allows admins to delegate the part of the group role that is important to them, namely who is a part of the group, while leaving the configuration and management of the group’s settings to the technology department.

-Google has been putting a lot of effort into making Google Groups more functional within the G Suite environment.
-They’ve improved the settings page for each group and have added features in the Admin Console that open new possibilities for the usage of Groups.
+Google has been putting a lot of effort into making Google Groups more functional within the Google Workspace environment.
+They’ve improved the settings page for each group and have added features in the Admin console that open new possibilities for the usage of Groups.
 Where groups for students have often been an afterthought in the annual rollover, perhaps it’s time to take a deeper look at what we’re missing out on by simply doing things the way they’ve always been done.

 Technical Support Analyst